oviecodes/lendsqr-demo-credit/README.md

 - Ensure the DB user has privileges to create/alter tables and run transactions.
 - JWT secrets must be stable across test runs to validate tokens.
-- For production, sensitive config should come from your deployment environment. -->